Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 History of Saint David’s Day

-In 589, St. David died on the first day of March – which is now celebrated as St David’s Day.
-His influence went far and wide following his death.
-First through Britain, then by the sea to Cornwall and Brittany.
+In 589, St. David died on the first day of March, which is now celebrated as St. David’s Day.
+Following his death, his influence went far and wide—first through Britain, then by the sea to Cornwall and Brittany.
 David was later canonized by Pope Callixtus II in 1120.
 He was thereafter proclaimed the Patron Saint of Wales.

 Who is Saint David?